Depp v News Group Newspapers Ltd: Reactions to the verdict

-Statements by Depp, NGN and Heard
+Statements by Depp, NGN, Heard and Wootton

 Following the verdict, NGN issued a statement saying: "The Sun has stood up and campaigned for the victims of domestic abuse for over 20 years.
 Domestic abuse victims must never be silenced, and we thank the judge for his careful consideration and thank Amber Heard for her courage in giving evidence to the court."
 Heard's lawyer, Elaine Charlson Bredehof, who represented her in the related defamation case in the US, stated that "For those of us present for the London High Court trial, this decision and judgment are not a surprise.
 Very soon, we will be presenting even more voluminous evidence in the US.
 We are committed to obtaining justice for Amber Heard in the US court and defending Ms Heard’s right to free speech."

 Schillings LLP, who represented Depp in the case, gave the following public statement: "Most troubling is the judge's reliance on the testimony of Amber Heard, and corresponding disregard of the mountain of counter-evidence from police officers, medical practitioners, her own former assistant, other unchallenged witnesses and an array of documentary evidence which completely undermined the allegations, point by point.
 All of this was overlooked.
 The judgment is so flawed that it would be ridiculous for Mr Depp not to appeal this decision."
 Four days after the verdict, Depp stepped down from his role as Gellert Grindelwald in the Fantastic Beasts film series at the request of Warner Bros., its production company.
 He was subsequently replaced with Mads Mikkelsen.

+Dan Wootton later apologized to both Depp and Heard for having gotten involved in the "carnival of commentary" surrounding the breakdown of their relationship.
+Among other things, he stated that he was "sorry to both Johnny and Amber for contributing to their heartache" and expressed regret for having interfered in their affairs.
+Wootton's apology came after he himself faced allegations—for which he was later cleared—that he had been using a pseudonym and money to solicit sexual images from his colleagues.